VoronDesign/VoronUsers/printer_mods/piet206/V1.8._Z_Rails_Mod/README.md

 **Notes:**

 The z motors are shifted inwards 2.07 mm (towards the center of the bed) so you must modify the deck panel slighly.
-See dxf folder.
+See the dxf folder for the modified dimensions.

 The y gantry extrusions have an allen key clearance hole drilled 170.8 mm from the front end cut.